 “Not many people will look at the sun long enough to be blinded by the light, but the risk is certainly exacerbated during a solar eclipse.”
 (A Solar Eclipse Can Blind You)

 Intense solar radiation can damage and even destroy retinal cells, a condition known as solar retinopathy.
-How long you look, and the sun’s position in the sky are both factors determining the level of damage.
+How long you look and the sun’s position in the sky determine the level of damage.

-Symptoms of solar retinopathy usually affect both eyes and include blurred vision and headache along with sensitivity to light and distorted vision.
+Symptoms of solar retinopathy usually affect both eyes and include blurred vision, headache, sensitivity to light, and distorted vision.
 And it doesn’t take long for the damage to happen either.

 “Even a short duration of exposure can produce significant retinal damage… as little as one minute of fixation on the sun causing solar retinopathy.”
 (Solar Retinopathy)